sgaray2/phpTravel-cucumber/README.md

 #### *Type of Framework:
 I implemented BDD framework using Cucumber.
 Inside src/test/java I have 3 packages: features, cucumberOptions and stepDefinitions.
-* Features: to store the features file, basically the scenarios to test in a natural language.
+* Features: to store the feature fileS, basically the scenarios to test in a natural language.
 Inside this feature file I provide through a table the data I want to use in my test case.
 * CucumberOptions: where I have the testRunner for that particular feature.
 * StepDefinitions: where I have defined the methods for every step in the feature file.

 -I also implemented the page object model design pattern, as per Page Object Model, I have maintained a separate class for every webpage.
 Each webpage has a separate class and these class holds all the elements locators and methods with the actions on this elements.

 #### *Maven:
 Using Maven for build, execution, and dependency purpose.
-I defined a standardized maven project, with to folders: all the tests are kept under src/test/java and all the other remaining files are kept under src/main/java (Base class, element locators (POM classes)).
+I defined a standardized maven project: all the tests are kept under src/test/java and all the other remaining files that gives support to my test cases are kept under src/main/java (Base class, element locators).

-src/main/java
+src/main/java packages
 * Test Base Class: to initialize the driver, browser configurations.
 * PageObjects: elements locators, one class for every page.

-src/test/java:
+src/test/java packages:
-Packages: features, cucumberOptions and stepDefinitions.
+* features, cucumberOptions and stepDefinitions.

 #### *Testing Framework:
 Using TestNG for Assertions, Grouping, and Parallel execution.